Workplace Drug and Alcohol Testing – FAQsEverything you need to know about workplace drug & alcohol testing

 Liver Function Tests (LFT) are commonly used as a general indicator of liver disorder, reflecting possible hepatocyte injury or cholestasis (blockages or damage in the biliary system), but the results themselves can give clues to the causes of liver damage.

 Historically, an increase of Gamma GT (one of the enzymes monitored in an LFT) has been used to indicate chronic and excessive alcohol consumption.
-Indeed, it has been reported that for a healthy individual, at least 60 grams of alcohol per day, for a minimum of four weeks is required before an elevation of GGT may be observed, but that only 30–50 percent of excessive drinkers in the general population will show an increased Gamma GT result.
+Indeed, it has been reported that for a healthy individual, at least 60 grams of alcohol per day, for a minimum of 4 weeks is required before an elevation of GGT may be observed, but that only 30–50% of excessive drinkers in the general population will show an increased Gamma GT result.

-It is strongly recommended therefore to use the LFT results in combination with results from other tests such as CDT in blood and ETG and FAEE in hair.
-An LFT test can only give a result representing approximately four weeks prior to sample collection.
+It is strongly recommended therefore to use the LFT results in combination with results from other tests such as CDT and MCV in blood and ETG and FAEE in hair.
+An LFT test can only give a result representing approximately 4 weeks prior to sample collection.

 Can medications affect LFT results?